allynt/lfric_core/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] My code follows the project's
       [style guidelines](https://metoffice.github.io/lfric_core/how_to_contribute/index.html#how-to-contribute-index)
-- [ ] Comments have been included that aid undertanding and enhance the readability of the code
+- [ ] Comments have been included that aid understanding and enhance the readability of the code
 - [ ] My changes generate no new warnings

 ## Testing

 - [ ] I have tested this change locally, using the LFRic Core rose-stem suite
-- [ ] If required (eg. API changes) I have also run the LFRic Apps test suite using this branch
+- [ ] If required (e.g. API changes) I have also run the LFRic Apps test suite using this branch
-- [ ] If any tests fail (rose-stem or CI) the reason is understood and acceptable (eg. kgo changes)
+- [ ] If any tests fail (rose-stem or CI) the reason is understood and acceptable (e.g. kgo changes)
-- [ ] I have added tests to cover new functionality as appropriate (eg. system tests, unit tests, etc.)
+- [ ] I have added tests to cover new functionality as appropriate (e.g. system tests, unit tests, etc.)
 - [ ] Any new tests have been assigned an appropriate amount of compute resource and have been allocated to an appropriate testing group (i.e. the